Syed Shah Murshed Ali Alquadri Al Jilani: Early life and education

-Syed Shah Murshed Ali Al-Quadri Al-Jilani was born on Shab-e-Qadr night Friday, the 27th of Ramadan, 1268 A.H /16 July 1852 AD at the Khanqah Sharif of Piyardanga (now West Midnapore).
+Syed Shah Murshed Ali Al-Quadri Al-Jilani was born on Shab-e-Qadr night Friday, the 27th of Ramadan, 1268 A.H /16 July 1852 AD ancestral house in the town of Midnapore.
 He was the eldest son and Sajjada nashin Syed Shah Mehr Ali Alquadri Al Baghdadi.
 His mother was Syeda Umm-ul Barkat Khatun Fatima Saniya.
 She was from the descendant of Syed Isa Rizvi, who came from Bukhara and settled at Payardanga in the district of Midnapore.

 He got by heart his lessons by reading them only once and retained them throughout his life.
 At a very early age he mastered the commentaries of the Quran, Hadith, principles of Fiqah and Islamic Jurisprudence, Logic, and other subjects.
 He was the master of all branches of Knowledge.
 He had a great love for Hadith too.
 In his presence the difficult books of Hadith would often be recited.
 He had a large collection of books relating to the subject of Hadith.